What is Technical Bid Evaluation(TBE)?

 The oil system should conform to API 614 requirements, if not specified.
 It is generally preferred to have the same capacity as Main oil/Aux.oil/Emergency oil pumps.
 Oil piping downstream of filters should be SS.
 Oil pumps should preferably be positive displacement screw pumps.

-The cooler should be a removable bundle; water through tube design, conforming to ASTM Sec VIII, TEMA ‘C’ and with auto drain traps (for air coolers).
+The cooler should be a removable bundle; water through tube design, conforming to ASME Sec VIII, TEMA ‘C’, and with auto drain traps (for air coolers).
 Coolers tubes should be a minimum of 19″ OD, 18BWG; waterside fouling factor should be as per design basis with water velocity which should be 1.5-1.8 m/s

 Heat loads and surface area available for Heat Exchangers should be obtained from vendors.
 The coolers should be provided with 10% excess area.
 The quantity of cooling water required should be checked from heat loads given by vendors.